 Many of us are now facing the prospect of being in lockdown again during the coming weeks.
 With the days getting shorter and colder, ’tis the season for cosy evenings indoors.
 Therefore, I predict a rise in the Zoom quiz trend again!

-When it was my turn to host a Zoom quiz back in June, I noted down as many quiz round ideas as I could think of.
+When it was my turn to host a Zoom quiz last year, I noted down as many quiz round ideas as I could think of.
 I will be sharing these ideas with you now.

 Related post: My 7 Positives of Lockdown